ecatmur/stacktrace-from-exception/paper.md

 ## 1. Abstract

-This paper identifies performance issues with part of the **Stacktrace from exception** proposal.
+This paper identifies concerns with part of the **Stacktrace from exception** proposal.
 We suggest alternate approaches and offer implementation experience of the techniques that could underly such alternatives.

 ## 2. Background